-‘Power, Personality & Populism’ is a one-day conference with interdisciplinary perspectives across psychiatry, media and history.
-Global politics is now marked by intensifying rhetoric of conflict and division between groups, especially in the context of new media where politicians ready to amplify division have thrived, violating conventions of public civility and consensus.
-This raises the question of whether the new media environment favours particular personality types in politicians – those unrestrained by norms and who seek power at any cost.
+Western and wider global politics is marked by an intensifying rhetoric of conflict and division between groups in the context of new media.
+Within this context politicians ready to violate convention and amplify division have thrived, effacing notions of public civility and consensus.
+This raises the question of whether the new media environment favours particular personality types in politicians – those unrestrained by norms.
 In the mix are undisclosed interest groups who steer messaging to millions of people.

-The media specialists will examine populism, disruptors and the death of the liberal consensus.
-The psychiatrists will explore narcissism and psychopathy in public life, and amongst the historical questions we will ask if we have been here before (for example during the 1930s).
-A final session will search for possible paths towards greater civic health.
+This conference explores the symbiotic relationships between personality and media in the new politics, gaining insights from leading figures in media, psychiatry, and history.
+In the ‘media’ section we will be examining ‘populism, disruptors and the death of the liberal consensus’.
+The psychiatrists will explore narcissism and psychopathy in public life and, amongst the historical questions, we will ask if we have been here before (for example during the 1930s), and what are the possible paths towards greater civic health?

 The conference is organised by the Maudsley Philosophy Group Trust (MPG)